Every click brings you closer to loving yourself.

 But is there more to the insecurity and narcissism associated with these personal photos that flood our Instagram feeds?
 As our faces and our bodies and our self-esteem changes, so does what we learn from taking this very up close and personal photos of ourselves.

-Here are some valuable takeaways from men and women below.
+Here are some valuable self-love takeaways from men and women who love to take selfies.

 "I hate always having to ask friends or strangers to take photos of me.
 With a selfie, I can take my photo and capture what I want, when I want it.
 Plus sometimes it's straight up awkward to hand your phone to a friend and say, "Hey, can you take a photo of me … by myself?"
 I'd rather not do that." —Mitchell Sanders, 28

 2. You embrace your tiny flaws.